xonsh/xonsh/news/fix-non-callable-console-spam.rst

 **Fixed:**

-* Fixed annoying console spam when calling a non-callable
+* Fixed uncaught error when providing autocompletes when suggesting calling a non-callable type

 **Security:**